PikaPool2402/React-18/TUTORIAL.md

 import Starter from "./tutorial/01-useState/starter/01-error-example.jsx";
 ```

--   in "App.jsx", import the tutorial components one by one to learn
+-   in "App.jsx", import the tutorial components one by one for every concept

 #### Setup Challenge :